flegaspi700/Chat-AI/docs/02-testing/e2e-test-analysis.md

 ### Empty State (Desktop - Chromium)
 **Test Expected:** "upload files or add urls" text
 **Screenshot Shows:**
-- Welcome heading: "Welcome to FileChat AI"
+- Welcome heading: "Welcome to DocuNote"
 - Description: "Upload a TXT or PDF file and start asking questions to get insights from your document."
 - Input field visible but disabled until files added
 - Sidebar visible with "No URLs added" and "No files added" messages